hyva-themes/hyva-modules-tailwind-js/README.md

 > here they use the CSS function `color-mix()` to make this possible,
 > we have reused this to make that transition easier in the future.

-and with this you can change the value in your CSS or inline in the page with:
+And with this you can change the value in your CSS or inline in the page with:

 ```css
 :root {